 Guadalupe Escobar holds a joint faculty position in English and Gender, Race, and Identity.
-Her highly interdisciplinary work is on contemporary literature of the Americas and, in particular, Transamerica decolonial expression in the context of U.S. intervention and its aftermath.
-Her current book project, Testimonial Afterlives: Hemispheric Human Rights Storytelling, examines testimonio, a Latin American genre linked to a plurality of human rights, in its traditional form (life writing) and its innovative modalities (performance, music, and film) since the Cold War.
-Before arriving at the University of Nevada, Reno in 2018, she was a postdoctoral fellow at New York University.
+Her highly interdisciplinary work focuses on contemporary literature of the Americas and, in particular, transamerican decolonial expression in the context of U.S. intervention and its aftermath.
+Her current book project, Decolonial Witnessing: The Post-Cold War Testimonio of Human Rights, analyzes Latin American and Latinx literary and visual representations that expand how the testimonio genre continues to operate into the twenty-first century.
+It develops the analytic of decolonial witnessing—making U.S.-supported state violence perceptible—to demonstrate how human rights figures confront Cold War afterlives in the present.

 - U.S. Writers of Color

 - Chicanx and Latinx studies

 - "The Critical DREAMer Memoir: Educational Mobility and the Limits of Meritocratic Citizenship.”
 American Literature 95.1 (March 2023): 29-58.

 - “Rethinking Refugeeness in Diasporic Documentaries,” Teaching Central American Literature in a Global Context, edited by Gloria Chacón and Mónica Albizúrez, MLA Options for Teaching, 2022, pp. 275-285.

 - "Testimonio at 50."
 Latin American Perspectives 48.2 (March 2021): 17-32.

 - "Toward a Willful Rereading of The Revolt of the Cockroach People."
 Aztlán: A Journal of Chicano Studies 44.1 (Spring 2019): 53-82.

 - Ph.D., English, University of California, Los Angeles, 2014

 - M.A., English, University of California, Los Angeles, 2009